scicloj/tablecloth/docs/index.md

 ------------------------------------------------------------------------

 And finally we can use predicate to select names.
-Let's select double precision columns.
+Let’s select double precision columns.

 ``` clojure
 (api/column-names DS #{:float64} :datatype)